 The game was developed in great part by the latter dev house, alongside Unreal II: The Awakening (which was being developed by Legend Entertainment) and Unreal Tournament 2003 (which was developed mostly by Epic Games, with a little help from DE).
 Chronologically, it was released between these two games, releasing in November 2002 (following 2003's release that September and being followed by Unreal II in February 2003); in fact, it's frequently assumed either 2003 is a PC port of Championship or Championship is an Xbox port of 2003, despite the noticeably different story between the two and each having exclusive content.

-Championship takes place in an alternate universe where, over a millennium after the Tournament's founding, humanity was enslaved by an alien race called the Overseers.
+Championship takes place in an alternate universe where, over a century after the Tournament's founding, humanity was enslaved by an alien race called the Overseers.
 Initially, they dismissed the Tournament as irrelevant, but once they saw the benefits that could be derived from it, they reinstated the Tournament as a form of punishment for the most vocal and violent resistors, with promises of a reward for whoever manages to win.

 The game comes with six multiplayer modes:

 - Deathmatch pits a bunch of players against each other until there's one winner: the player with the highest amount of frags.

 - Team Deathmatch is the team-based version of Deathmatch.
 Unlike the original UT, at maximum only two teams are competing.

 - Capture the Flag pits two teams, each with their own base and flag, and the objective is to capture the enemy flag while preventing your team's flag from being captured.

 - Bombing Run is the game's version of Association Football: two teams, each with a base and a goal on it.
 There's also a ball which the teams must bring to the enemy base, scoring points for shooting the ball through the goal or jumping through it themselves.